baligabhavatha/Lane-Detection/README.md

 ## 🧠 Training a Custom Model

-To improve accuracy or adapt to your specific use case (e.g., custom vehicle types, unique camera angles), you can train your own YOLOv8 model using labeled data.
+> **Why train a custom model?**
+> While the default YOLOv8 model works well for general object detection, training your own model can significantly improve performance for specific environments, camera angles, vehicle types, or traffic conditions.
+This allows the model to better adapt to your unique use case and improve lane-wise counting accuracy.

 ---
 ### 🔧 Step 1: Prepare Your Dataset

 Organize your dataset using the YOLO directory structure: